Arthur Samuel (computer scientist): Biography

-Samuel was born on December 5, 1901, in Emporia, Kansas, and graduated from College of Emporia in Kansas in 1923.

-He received a master's degree in Electrical Engineering from MIT in 1926, and taught for two years as instructor.
+Samuel was born on December 5, 1901, in Emporia, Kansas, and graduated from the College of Emporia in Kansas in 1923.
+He received a master's degree in Electrical Engineering from MIT in 1926, and taught for two years as an instructor.
 In 1928, he joined Bell Laboratories, where he worked mostly on vacuum tubes, including improvements of radar during World War II.
 He developed a gas-discharge transmit-receive switch (TR tube) that allowed a single antenna to be used for both transmitting and receiving.
-After the war he moved to the University of Illinois at Urbana–Champaign, where he initiated the ILLIAC project, but left before its first computer was complete.
+After the war he moved to the University of Illinois at Urbana–Champaign to become a Professor of Electrical Engineering, where he initiated the ILLIAC project, but left before its first computer was complete.

 Samuel went to IBM in Poughkeepsie, New York, in 1949, where he would conceive and carry out his most successful work.
 He is credited with one of the first software hash tables, and influencing early research in using transistors for computers at IBM.
 At IBM he made the first checkers program on IBM's first commercial computer, the IBM 701.
 The program was a sensational demonstration of the advances in both hardware and skilled programming and caused IBM's stock to increase 15 points overnight.
 His pioneering non-numerical programming helped shape the instruction set of processors, as he was one of the first to work with computers on projects other than computation.
 He was known for writing articles that made complex subjects easy to understand.
 He was chosen to write an introduction to one of the earliest journals devoted to computing in 1953.

 In 1966, Samuel retired from IBM and became a professor at Stanford University, where he worked the remainder of his life.
 He worked with Donald Knuth on the TeX project, including writing some of the documentation.
 He continued to write software past his 88th birthday.

 He was given the Computer Pioneer Award by the IEEE Computer Society in 1987.

-He died of complications from Parkinson's disease on July 29, 1990.
+Samuel died of complications from Parkinson's disease on July 29, 1990.